marcin-lawrowski/wise-chat/readme.txt

 == Changelog ==

 = 2.9.1 =
+* Fixed: sending wcUserSettings cookie only if necessary
-Fixed: restored deleted AJAX Engine option in Advanced settings
+* Fixed: restored deleted AJAX Engine option in Advanced settings

 = 2.9 =
 * Switched user session handling to cookies (remembering users for a long time)